digitalinteraction/docs.gecotoolbox.io/src/service/mattermost.md

 > NOTE
 >
-> - If you aren’t able to see the **Invite Guests** option, confirm with your System Admin that you have the correct permissions.
+> - If you aren’t able to see the **Invite Guests** option, confirm with the [gE.CO toolbox support team](mailto:support@gecotoolbox.io) that you have the correct permissions.
 > - System Admins can view and add team membership to individual users on the user profile page (via **System Console > Users > User Profile**) by selecting **Add Team**.

 ### User Roles